paulnorthrop/rust/cran-comments.md

 ## Resubmission

-This is a resubmission, prompted by a request from Brian Ripley to correct the bugs that caused compilation errors in v1.2.0.
-I have
+This is a resubmission, prompted by Brian identifying the remaining bug that prevented installation of v1.2.1 on Solaris.
+There is only one change to the code in v1.2.1:

-* Corrected ::pow to std::pow.

-* Avoided using std::transform by not using it at all.
+* An overloading ambiguity in function `loggp` has been corrected.

 ## R CMD check results